Changes in Eligibility

 Changing Plans After Enrollment

-The qualifying events listed below allow enrollees to change plans during the calendar year.
+The events listed below allow enrollees to change plans during the calendar year.
 This means enrollees can switch to any STRS Ohio medical plan for which they are eligible.
 Plan changes may apply to both the benefit recipient and any covered dependents.

 - Enrollee experiences one of the following events and requests to change plans within 31 days of the event: (1) marriage, divorce, dissolution or legal separation; (2) birth, adoption or legal guardianship of a child; (3) death; or (4) full loss of premium subsidy.